 - “Search Network Only”

-For more information on how to set up structured snippet extensions, head over to Google’s AdWords Help Center, or contact Wakefly about your paid search needs.
+For more information on how to set up structured snippet extensions, head over to Google’s Google Ads Help Center, or contact Wakefly about your paid search needs.